-To accommodate this type of discrimination, it is against the law for employers to treat their employees or contractors unfairly because they make reasonable requests and/or voice concerns about their employment entitlements or workers' rights.
+It is against the law for employers to treat their employees or contractors unfavourably because they make reasonable requests or communicate concerns about their employment entitlements verbally or in writing.
 This is known as discrimination on the basis of employment activity.

 Employment entitlements relate to an employee's rights and entitlements under their contract, agreement, relevant award or law, such as rates of pay and annual leave.

 If an employee makes a reasonable request about employment entitlements, employers cannot treat them unfavourably or penalise them, for example by:

 - denying them annual leave